|The Eyrie |

 - Sky cells are the Eyrie's infamous dungeons.
 They are shelves on the side of the mountain's sheer cliffs, left open to the cold sky, with slightly sloping floors to unnerve the prisoners.
 Many prisoners, driven mad by the cold and howling wind, commit suicide rather than remain imprisoned.

-To reach the Eyrie, an invading army would have to overcome the Bloody Gate guarding the high road, then overcome the Gates of the Moon located at the bottom of the mountain and climb up the narrow goat trail.
+To reach the Eyrie, an invading army would have to overcome the Bloody Gate guarding the high road, then overcome the Gates of the Moon located at the bottom of the Giant's Lance and climb a narrow goat trail.
 Under normal circumstances this would take half a day, all the while being exposed to attack from the defenders in the Eyrie and its three waycastles along the path.

 - Stone, the first waycastle.
 The path to it is surrounded by forest.
 It has a massive ironbound gate.
 The stone walls are crowned with iron spikes and its two fat round towers raise above the keep.